AdaCore/spark2014/docs/lrm/source/introduction.rst

 If a subprogram is in |SPARK| but is too complex or difficult to prove formally then it still may be flow analyzed which is a fast and efficient process.
-Flow analysis in the absence proof of has a number of significant benefits as the subprogram implementation is
+Flow analysis in the absence of proof has a number of significant benefits as the subprogram implementation is

 - checked that it is in |SPARK|;

-- checked that there are no uses of initialized variables;
+- checked that there are no uses of uninitialized variables;

 - checked that there are no ineffective statements; and